Site Information

 Fast-Boot Your Raspberry Pi 3 Linux In Under Two seconds

-Raspberry Pi enthusiasts are looking for a way to fast boot a Raspberry Pi mini PC.
+Raspberry Pi enthusiasts are looking for a way to fast boot a Raspberry Pi mini-PC.
 They may be interested in a new project available via Github.
 The project describes the fast booting of a Raspberry Pi 32 Linux in under two seconds.
-Check out the video link below to demonstrate how quickly you [...]
+Check out the video link below to demonstrate how quickly you can [...]

 Read More »